 It's essential to note that Columbian universities see 13,000 graduates per year from tech programs.
 In addition, the country accounts for creating the highest number of engineering students, about 25%, in the whole of Latin America.
 Therefore, it comes as no surprise that Columbia has many successful software development companies, including a unicorn company called Rappi.
 Other well-known companies include UruIT, PSL Corp, and TEAM International.

 Colombia has excellent schools for software development in terms of tech educational background, with favorite Colombian languages being Java, C++, Python, SQL, and Ruby.
 Colombian developers also blend well with U.S. companies and are ranked the best by the World Bank Group for the "ease of doing business."

-According to Stack Overflow, Brazil has about 475,272 developers, the highest in Latin America.
+According to GitHub, Brazil has over 4.3 million developers—the highest in Latin America.
 The country is overloaded with tremendous human resources, having around 100,000 graduates from 1,714 IT-related technical and graduate courses.